Discover your network with NPM

 Accept the default frequency and run the discovery immediately.

-Discovery can take from a few minutes to a few hours, depending on the number of network elements the system discovers.
+Discovery can take anywhere from a few minutes to a few hours, depending on the number of network elements the system discovers.